 Under the right circumstances, positive institutions can enable positive traits, which in turn can enable positive subjective experiences for their employees.

-Prosocial motivation is an important motor behind many individual and collective accomplishments at work.
+Prosocial motivation is an important driver behind many individual and collective accomplishments at work.

 It is a strong predictor of persistence, performance, and productivity when accompanied by intrinsic motivation.
 Prosocial motivation was also indicative of more affiliative citizenship behaviors when it was accompanied by motivation toward impression management motivation and was a stronger predictor of job performance when managers were perceived as trustworthy (Ciulla, 2000).